I finally created a guild for the Gaming group I have been hosting since 2012: Redward's gaming meet up in Carrollton TexasAvatar

 ...Cost less than $60

-...Allow me to easily observe why I won/lost
+...Allow me to observe why I won/lost so that I can improve

 ...Fill a niche that is different than other games I already own or do a better job at filling a duplicate niche